thma/PolysemyCleanArchitecture/README.md

 ### A key-value store with a SQLite backend.

 As we are in the interface adapters layer, we are allowed to get our hands dirty with *real world code*, like database access.
-As an example I have provided a SQLite based interpretaion of the `KVS` effect in [KVSSqllite.hs](src/InterfaceAdapters/KVSSqlite.hs).
+As an example I have provided a SQLite based interpretation of the `KVS` effect in [KVSSqllite.hs](src/InterfaceAdapters/KVSSqlite.hs).

 The effect interpreting function is `runKvsAsSQLite`: